jtempest/float_eq-rs/book/src/tutorials/basic_usage.md

 operand).

 We can see that our actual and expected values are eleven ULPs from one another.
-That means that our margin of `f64::EPSILON`, equivalent to one ULP, is inadequate.
+That means that our tolerance of `f64::EPSILON`, equivalent to one ULP, is inadequate.
 This is because we are performing `count` number of additions, and each one of those provides an answer accurate to within 0.5 ULPs, so they have accumulated more error than a single step or ten steps would.
 We might reason